Bdot42/mfakto/README-mfakto.txt

 and application use cases in time. mfaktc is a program for trial factoring of mersenne numbers.
 The name mfaktc is "Mersenne FAKTorisation with Cuda".
-Faktorisation is a mixture of the english word "factorisation" and the german word "Faktorisierung".
+Faktorisation is a mixture of the English word "factorisation" and the German word "Faktorisierung".
 It uses CPU and GPU resources.